smarie/python-pytest-cases/docs/index.md

     ...
 ```

+You can mark any of the argvalues with `pytest.mark` to pass a custom id or a custom "skip" or "fail" mark, just as you do in `pytest`.
+See [pytest documentation](https://docs.pytest.org/en/stable/example/parametrize.html#set-marks-or-test-id-for-individual-parametrized-test).

 ### `fixture_union`

-As of `pytest` 4, it is not possible to create a "union" fixture, i.e. a parametrized fixture that will first take all the possible values of fixture A, then all possible values of fixture B, etc.
+As of `pytest` 5, it is not possible to create a "union" fixture, i.e. a parametrized fixture that would first take all the possible values of fixture A, then all possible values of fixture B, etc. Indeed all fixture dependencies (a.k.a. "closure") of each test node are grouped together, and if they have parameters a big "cross-product" of the parameters is done by `pytest`.

 The topic has been largely discussed in [pytest-dev#349](https://github.com/pytest-dev/pytest/issues/349) and a [request for proposal](https://docs.pytest.org/en/latest/proposals/parametrize_with_fixtures.html) has been finally made.

 `fixture_union` is an implementation of this proposal.
+It is also used by `parametrize_plus` to support `fixture_ref` in parameter values, see [below](#parametrize_plus).

 ```python
 from pytest_cases import fixture_plus, fixture_union